Destinations Greece The Ionian Islands

 Dinner at Pomo d'Oro

-easy first dinner on Scaramanga Square.
-Book.
+an easy first dinner on Scaramanga Square, which you should book ahead.

 09:30a.m.